Higher Extensions of Lie Algebroids

-with $\xi_i \in \Gamma(A_{-i})$, and $x_i, y_i \in A_i$.
-As in the case of $L_\infty$-algebras, $(C(\huaA), Q)$ being a differential graded commutative algebra, namely $Q^2=0$, is equivalent to all the axioms that $l_i$ and $\rho$ should satisfy.
+As in the case of $L_\infty$-algebras, the condition that $(C(\huaA[1]), Q)$ is a differential graded commutative algebra, namely $Q^2=0$, is equivalent to all the axioms that $l_i$ and $\rho$ should satisfy.
 Finally, we summarize this equivalent viewpoint of a split NQ manifold with the following definition: